-To date, we have been granted 15 United States and foreign patents related to our PCT technology platform, and two additional patents in China related to our Ultra Shear Technology.
+To date, we have been awarded 26 total United States and foreign patents related to our PCT technology platform, and one US patent and two additional patents in China related to our Ultra Shear Technology.
 We also received eight patents with our purchase of the assets of BaroFold in December 2017.

-The Company received two UST patents in China, focused on a low cost scalable approach for product manufacturing.
-The Company believes this method can find use in various nanoemulsion applications for pharmaceutical (e.g., drug delivery), biotechnology (e.g., protein recovery, biomolecule extraction), and food (e.g., shelf-stable "clean label" products).
+The Company received one US patent and two patents in China for UST, focused on a low-cost scalable approach for product manufacturing.
+The Company believes this method can find use in various nanoemulsion applications for pharmaceutical (e.g., drug delivery), biotechnology (e.g., protein recovery, biomolecule extraction), and food/beverage (e.g., shelf-stable "clean label") products.
 We plan to design, develop, manufacture, and market three different modules of BaroShear UST platform:

-1. a bench-top, research / formulation, low throughput instrument that we will sell;

-2. a lab-or pilot scale production instrument that we will sell and distribute to life sciences and other industries;

-3. a production scale UST-based instrument for manufacturing applications.
-It is our plan to license the large-scale production technology to food, cosmetics, nutraceuticals, and other processors worldwide.
+- 1. a bench-top, research / formulation, low throughput instrument that we will license for formulation development; - 2. a lab-or pilot scale production instrument that we will license into life science companies and other industries; - 3. a production scale UST-based instrument for manufacturing applications that we will license to food, cosmetics, nutraceuticals, and other processors worldwide.

-Our issued patents expire between 2020 and 2030.
-Any failure to obtain and maintain adequate patent protection may adversely affect our ability to enter into, or affect the terms of, any arrangement for the marketing or sale of any of our PCT products.
+Our issued patents expire between 2021 and 2030.
+Any failure to obtain and maintain adequate patent protection may adversely affect our ability to enter into, or affect the terms of, any arrangement for the marketing, sale or licensing of any of our products or technology platforms.
 It may also allow our competitors to duplicate our products without our permission and without compensation.